mattpolzin/JSONAPI/README.md

 let document = try decoder.decode(responseStructure, from: data)
 ```

-A JSON API Document is guaranteed by the JSON API spec to be "data", "metadata", or "errors."
+A JSON API Document is guaranteed by the **SPEC** to be "data", "metadata", or "errors."
 If it is "data", it may also contain "metadata" and/or other "included" resources.
 If it is "errors," it may also contain "metadata."

 #### `ResourceBody`